-- 19. The solid geology of the area is comprised of Coalport Formation mudstones, siltstones and sandstones.
+- 19. The solid geology of the area is comprised of mudstones, siltstones, sandstones and marls of the Coalport and Hadley Formations.
 This is overlain with deposits of boulder clay British Geological Survey (1978). - 20.
 The soils that have developed on this geology are generally of clay loam texture overlying clay (SSEW 1984).